 Open Play hours: Daily from 7am – 9:30pm

 Admission: Play Today passes or Memberships available ONLY online!
 Purchase in advance from home or by self-use kiosk at the door.
 A one-day pass is $8+tax per child under 18 (under 1 year play free).
 See website for group and membership rates.

 Details: There’s been quite a bit of buzz about this relatively new indoor play park in Eagan.
 It’s all been good stuff, too: parents loving the unique outdoor feel of the facility with its jungle gyms, unwalled pillow jumper, basketball court and plenty of open turf for family games.
 Further setting the park apart from other indoor playgrounds, Good Times bills itself as “self-use” park.
 Guests purchase day passes online (or at the guest kiosk inside the park entrance) and receive a code to enter the building.
 The code is good for the entire day.
 Families are encouraged to bring their own food and beverages to eat in the picnic area and are expected to clean up after themselves (as there is no staff employed by the family-run business).
-I think this place sounds truly innovative and a whole lot of fun.

 Open Play hours: Daily 8am – 8pm (summer hours: closes 6pm Fri-Sun)

 Admission: $4/child ages 18 mons. to 12 years, 13+ & under 18 mons. free.
 Includes admission to the indoor playground and Preschool Open Play in the gymnasium for children ages 1-5 years only.